aleph-im/aleph-docs/docs/nodes/compute/troubleshooting.md

 # Troubleshooting Guide
-Setting up a [Core Channel Node](./core/index.md) or a [Compute Resource Node](./compute.md) can be a daunting task.
+Setting up a [Compute Resource Node](index.md) can be a daunting task.
 This page is here to help you troubleshoot the most common issues.

-## Core Resource Nodes

 - Ensure to backup configuration files before making changes.
 - Monitor the node after each troubleshooting step to check for resolution.
 - Document each step taken for future reference or for support if needed.
-- If you are unable to resolve the issue, please reach out to the Aleph.im team on [Telegram](https://t.me/alephim) for support.
+- If you are unable to resolve the issue, then please check out the latest issues on the [Discourse Forum](https://community.aleph.im/c/node-operators/7) for support.

+## 1) 404: Invalid message reference
+### Issue Summary
+After setting up a CRN, users may encounter a `404: Invalid message reference` error when attempting to connect to the node's diagnostic page.

+### Probable Cause

+- SSL configuration may be incomplete or incorrect, despite successful SSL activation.
+- The hostname might not be correctly configured in the aleph-vm settings.

+### Troubleshooting Steps
+1. **Recheck SSL Configuration:**
+   - Confirm that SSL certificates are correctly installed and configured.
+   - Review the SSL configuration in the web server (e.g., Caddy, Nginx) to ensure it's correctly pointing to the intended ports with the right certificate paths.
+2. **Configure Hostname Correctly:**
+   - Ensure the hostname is properly configured as per the [CRN installation guide](./installation/Debian-11.md#2-installation).
+   - Make sure the domain name in the supervisor.env file matches the domain used in your SSL configuration.
+3. **Restart Services:**
+   - After updating the hostname, restart the relevant services to apply the changes.
+   - This may include restarting the Docker container and the web server service.
+4. **Review Log Files:**
+   - If the problem still persists, check the log files of both the Docker container and the web server for any specific error messages related to SSL or hostname configurations.

-### 1. SQUASHFS Errors in Diagnostic VM
+## 2) SQUASHFS Errors in Diagnostic VM
-#### Issue Summary:
+### Issue Summary
 Users may encounter SQUASHFS errors indicating a failure to decompress data, suggesting possible corruption of the runtime diagnostic VM.

-#### Symptoms:
+#### Symptoms
-Repeated SQUASHFS errors such as
+Repeated SQUASHFS errors in the logs such as

 - `Failed to read block`
 - `Unable to read data cache entry`